geomagpy/magpy/magpy/gui/README_gui.md

 ### 4.7 The monitor panel

+The monitor panel gives you access to MagPy supported live data sources.
+Two data sources are supported.
+The first one is a [MARTAS](https://github.com/MARTAS) data acquisition unit which uses MQTT data transmission and it is strongly recommended to read the MARTAS manual first.
+You can add individual MARTAS stations to a favorite list, each characterized by a unique name.
+Just input the parameters for the new MARTAS connection and press **Add to favorites**.
+A window will open and ask you for a shortcut for the new MARTAS favorite.
+The input will only be stored permanently if you continue with **Open**.
+For MARTAS MQTT communication you need to know the access parameters of the machine.
+If authentication is required please also insert user name and password, if not you need to leave username empty.
+The basic 'example' input in the MARTAS selection list cannot be removed.
+After selecting a MARTAS connection, the given address will be scanned for to specified scan time in order to detect MARTAS MQTT broadcasts.
+Meta information broadcasts are scanned which by MARTAS default are send only sporadically, mostly every 10 seconds.
+Please adjust the scan time accordingly if required.
+After scanning you will get a selection window of available sensors on the respective MARTAS.
+Select the one of your choice and start monitoring.
+If you want to record such data properly with some protection against sporadic disconnections you need to use the MARTAS package.
+For public usage, a test channel for MARTAS is available, providing access to real time data up to 10Hz resolution from a remote variometer station of the GeoSphere Austria.
+Please contact the Conrad Observatory, if you want to view this test channel.

+The second data source is MARCOS, which is part of the MARTAS package and refers to a sql database collection system, thus using sql database queries on a real-time data base.
+Therefore the data content of the database has to be updated in real-time by any kind of uploading process.
+When connecting to MARCOS, the currently available database (see **main menu** -> **Connect database**) is scanned for real-time data tables.
+Select one of these tables and **Start Monitoring** to get visual live data.

+When **Stop monitoring** is pressed, the currently shown data set is converted to a static data set and can be analyzed as all other data sets.

+Real time access requires a proper installation of MARTAS/MARCOS.
+If you are interested in these features then checkout the MARTAS package on GitHUB.

 ## 5. Application recipies for geomagnetic observatory data analysis

 ### 5.1 Daily review of data and flagging